parz3val/Codavt/oct28/docs/notes.md

 >> Note:
 Keep in mind that FastAPI is smart enough to notice tht the path parameter `item_id` is a path parameter and `q` is not, it's a querey parameter.
 FastAPI will know that `q` is optional parm because of the `=None`.
 The Optional in Optional[str] is not used by FastAPI (FastAPI will only use the str part), but the Optional[str] will let your editor help you finding errors in your code.
+We can alsso use `ENUM` the same way as with Path Parameters.

+>> We can use all kinds of parameters in the same function.

+## Request Body

+When we send data from a client to our API, it is packaged in a request body.
+When server sends data back to our client, it is packaged up in a response body.

+An API almost always has to send a response body.
+But don't necessarily need to send request bodiess all the time.

+**To declare a request body, we use Pydantic models with all their power and benefits. :)**

+>> Note:
+To send data, use one of : POST (the most common), PUT, DELETE, or PATCH.
+Sending a body with a `GET` reequest has an undefined behavior in the specs, nevertheless, it is supported by FastAPI, only for very complex/extreme use cases.
+As it is discouraged, the interactive docs with Swagger UI won't show the documentation body when using `GET`, and proxies in the middle might not support it.